ingorichtsmeier/ingo-camunda-examples/projects/cob/README.md

 ![due date in the task list](readme-images/due-date-camunda-tasklist.png)

 See the [user guide](http://docs.camunda.org/latest/api-references/bpmn20/#tasks-user-task-due-date) for more information.
 The same can be done with a follow up date.
 Check the `testDueDate()` method of the test class.

+### Escalate on overdue

+if you want to escalate your task if it gets over due, first think about what this ecalation should be from the organizational point of view.
+For example, a manager should receive an email the a task in the group list of his team is not finished in time.

+To implement it, you have to register a task listener on the task and start a timer with the due date and a new jobHandlerConfigruation to handle the timer.

+The jobhandler will be called, if the timer fires.

+If you complete the task on time, you have to delete the timer from the job list.

+See the jUnit test with the methods `testEscalationJobCreated()`, `deleteTimerWithCompletion()`, `testTaskEscalated()` and the `EscalationTaskListener` and `EscalationJobHandler` classes for more details.

 How to use it?
 --------------